EcoNet-NZ/inaturalist-weed-status-updater/README.md

 The iNaturalist Weed Status Updater is a web app that sets specific observation field values on iNaturalist observations.
 The user must authenticate with iNaturalist using their individual iNaturalist profile which authorises them to set the observation field values.

 The observation fields used in this project are defined in the [Weed Management Aotearoa NZ iNaturalist](https://www.inaturalist.org/projects/weed-management-aotearoa-nz) iNaturalist project which is used for defining and managing the status of weed plants.
+It is used in conjunction with EcoNet's [CAMS](https://econet.nz/our-projects/) Weeds Map, an ArcGIS map which displays weed instances, some of which are sourced from iNaturalist observations.

 ## User View

 ![image](https://github.com/user-attachments/assets/87bee0c4-7bb4-4715-9620-3be8058504e6)

-1. The [**iNaturalist to CAMS synchroniser**](https://github.com/EcoNet-NZ/inaturalist-to-cams) performs an hourly update of CAMS with any new or modfied observations.
+1. The [**iNaturalist to CAMS synchroniser**](https://github.com/EcoNet-NZ/inaturalist-to-cams) performs an hourly update to the CAMS Weeds Map with any new or modfied observations of interest.

 1. In **CAMS**, when clicking on a weed instance that has been synchronised from iNaturalist, the pop-up shows an "Update weed status" button.